dailing616/MA-Thesis-Calorie-Labeling/README.md

 cafe-date-lvl data.csv
 ========
 The cafe-date-level dataset used for analysis.
-Aggregated from the check-level dataset, grouped by 'DateClean' and 'cafe', including all observations with #Items<=5 and Subtotal>0.
+Aggregated from the check-level dataset, grouped by 'DateClean' and 'cafe', including all observations with #Items<=5 and Subtotal>0 from the check-level dataset.
+Washout periods coded as basline.

 Data Ownership
 ========
 The research data is owned by Indranil Goswami and Oleg Urminsky.
-Please contact Dr. Goswami at goswami4@buffalo.edu for access to raw data files.
+Please contact Dr. Goswami (goswami4@buffalo.edu) for access to raw data files.